Frequently asked questions

 Can you please tell me about the sequel?

-Blowing the Whistle covers events from January through May 2024, with an epilogue set in September 2024.
-The sequel picks up about a year after that epilogue and involves the rise of a new antagonist within the U.S. government.
+Blowing the Whistle covers events from January through September 2024, with an epilogue set in February 2026.
+The potential sequel picks up after that epilogue.

 Can you please tell me about the short stories?